Perle4pearl/alx-low_level_programming/0x00-hello_world/README.md

-c program that prints a sentence
+script that print the size of various types on a computer